tcastellanza/Flow-Free-AI/README.md

-Flow Free is a free game of the iOS app store.
+Flow Free is a free game on the iOS app store.

 Project is fully working and tested with 5x5 grid.

 Used a backtracking algorithm to find optimal paths, used OpenCV library for image processing and tkinter for GUI.

 TODO: